ankit-kaushal/Frontend-UI-Library/packages/ui/THEME_EXAMPLE.md

 }
 ```

-This example shows how easy it is to implement theme switching in your application using the TSLB UI Library theme system!
+This example shows how easy it is to implement theme switching in your application using the Uilab theme system!